zerospiel/docs/docs/admin/kof/kof-install.md

 Before beginning KOF installation, you should have the following components in place:

 * A {{{ docsVersionInfo.k0rdentName }}} management cluster - You can get instructions to create one in the [quickstart guide](../../quickstarts/quickstart-1-mgmt-node-and-cluster.md).
-    * To test on [macOS](https://docs.k0sproject.io/stable/system-requirements/#host-operating-system) you can install using:
-      `brew install kind && kind create cluster -n {{{ docsVersionInfo.k0rdentName }}}`
 * You will also need your infrastructure provider credentials, such as those shown in the [guide for AWS](../../quickstarts/quickstart-2-aws.md).
-    * Note that you should skip the "Create your ClusterDeployment" and later sections.
+    * Note that you should skip the "Create your `ClusterDeployment`" and later sections.
 * Finally, select one of the options:
     * [DNS auto-config](#dns-auto-config) to automate the process for all regional clusters.
     * [Manual DNS config](./kof-verification.md#manual-dns-config) is applied later for each regional cluster separately and manually.
     * [Istio](#istio) service mesh for secure connectivity between clusters.
-      This is the only option which does not need the access to create external DNS records for service endpoints such as `kof.example.com`.
+      This is the only option which does not need access to create external DNS records for service endpoints such as `kof.example.com`.

 ### DNS auto-config